basecamp/kamal-proxy/README.md

 TLS settings as those specified for the root path.

+## On-demand TLS

+In addition of the automatic TLS functionality, Kamal Proxy can also dynamically obtain a TLS certificate from any host allowed by an external API endpoint of your choice.
+This avoids hard-coding hosts in the configuration, especially when you don't know the hosts at the startup.

+    kamal-proxy deploy service1 --target web-1:3000 --host "" --tls --tls-on-demand-url=localhost:4567/check

+The On-demand URL endpoint will have to answer a 200 HTTP status code.
+Kamal Proxy will call the on-demand URL with a query string of `?host=` containing the host received by Kamal Proxy.

+It also must respond as fast as possible, a couple of milliseconds top.

 ### Custom TLS certificate

 When you obtained your TLS certificate manually, manage your own certificate authority,